D126 - Temptation is normal and to be expected

 The author of the Book of Hebrews explains the value of disciplining as part of the growing process –

 ‘For what son is there whom his father does not discipline.’
-(Heb 12:7)
+(Hebrews 12:7)

 In the Old Testament, many of God’s people went through testing.
-Who could forget Abraham who was challenged by God to sacrifice his only son as a burnt offering.
-In Gen 22:2, God said to Abraham:
+Who could forget Abraham who was challenged by God to sacrifice his only son as a burnt offering?
+In Genesis 22:2, God said to Abraham:

 ‘Take your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”